google/syzkaller/docs/linux/setup.md

 ### VM Setup

-Syzkaller performs kernel fuzzing on worker virtual machines or physical devices.
+Syzkaller performs kernel fuzzing on slave virtual machines or physical devices.
 These worker enviroments are referred to as VMs.
 Out-of-the-box syzkaller supports QEMU, kvmtool and GCE virtual machines, Android devices and Odroid C2 boards.